radical-lab/radical-lab.github.io/README.md

 # radical-lab.github.io
+<s>√ Research And Development In Computation And Logic - Like A Boss</s>
-√ Research And Development In Computation And Linguistics - Like A Boss
+<br>√ Research And Development In Computation And Linguistics - Like A Boss

+Logic ∈ Computation
+<br>Mathematics = Computation
+<br>Intelligence ∈ Computation ∪ Linguistics
+<br>So, maybe…

+√ Research And Development: Intelligence, Computation, And Linguistics - Like A Boss

+…and just work my way backwards?

 ## Guys
 ### [#1 Guy](https://youtu.be/hyN4cmDVeNg?t=1m33s)